You are using your extensive vocabulary of English words all day and every day.

 Tmesis: When you separate a word into two parts for effect and then add an extra syllable in between.
 For example, I am going to abso-freaking-lutely solve this vocabulary puzzle.

-How well did you do?
+How well did you do finding these weird names for things?
 Did you find the right word for all of the 18 objects in the images above?

 I’m sure you knew a lot of these words.
 But for the ones that remain a mystery, here are the correct answers for you.